-- 2. Timeframes: For continuous short-term travel of more than 24 hours but less than 31 days, the employee will be reimbursed for actual costs up to the maximum for each meal, incidental, and lodging expense for each complete 24 hours of travel, beginning with the traveler's time of departure and return as follows: - a.
-On the fractional day of travel at the beginning of a trip of more than 24 hours:
+2. Timeframes: For continuous short-term travel of more than 24 hours but less than 31 days, the employee will be reimbursed for actual costs up to the maximum for each meal, incidental, and lodging expense for each complete 24 hours of travel, beginning with the traveler's time of departure and return as follows:

 Trip begins at or before 6 a.m.
 Breakfast may be claimed